open-policy-agent/opa/docs/content/cli.md

       --v1-compatible                  opt-in to OPA features and behaviors that are enabled by default in OPA v1.0 --verification-key string        set the secret (HMAC) or path of the PEM file containing the public key (RSA and ECDSA)
-      --verification-key-id string     name assigned to the verification key used for bundle verification (default "default")
+      --verification-key-id string     name assigned to the verification key used for bundle verification (default "default") --wasm-include-print             enable print statements inside of WebAssembly modules compiled by the compiler
 ```

 ____